nasa-gibs/onearth/docker/profiler/README.md

 To build the image, copy the Dockerfile to the top directory `cp ./docker/profiler/Dockerfile/ .`, and then build using the Dockerfile `docker build -t nasagibs/onearth-profiler .`

-Environment variables for AWS CLI tools must be passed into the Docker container on startup:
+Environment variables for AWS CLI tools can be passed into the Docker container on startup as needed (use IAM Roles if running on AWS):
 AWS_ACCESS_KEY_ID
 AWS_SECRET_ACCESS_KEY
 AWS_REGION